GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/collection_3_naming.rst

 there is a minor or patch increment due to an update in the algorithmic methodology and/or the compute environment.

-Science Data Products requiring a one-to-one relationship with data acquisitions
+Science data products requiring a one-to-one relationship with data acquisitions
 --------------------------------------------------------------------------------

 An additional directory layer for including the DATATAKE_SENSING_START_TIME